 Collating and presenting your practice.

-For the Group work certification we will create practice groups (can be other Apprentices, GWOP’s, Foundation level peeps, and Practice Clients) where you lead a workshop in Vocal Tai Chi.
+For the group work experiential leadership practice, volunteer groups will be convened, where you lead an hour’s workshop in Vocal Tai Chi.

 A Listening Stillness